gera2ld/jsqrgen/README.md

 	* *height*
 	  the pixel height of the whole image, ignored if *tileHeight* is assigned.
 	* *typeNumber*
-	  type number of the QRCode, default as -1.
+	  type number of the QRCode, default as `-1`.
 	* *correctLevel*
 	  correct level of QRCode, default as *High level (30%)*.
 	* *colorDark* \*
-	  the background color of a tile when it is dark, default as *black*.
+	  the background color of a tile when it is dark, default as `black`.
 	* *colorLight* \*
-	  the background color of a tile when it is not dark, default as *white*.
+	  the background color of a tile when it is not dark, default as `white`.
 	* *image*
 	  an `img` element with a picture which is going to be shown in the middle of the QRCode canvas.
 	* *radius*
-	  a ratio between 0 and 0.5, making tiles round with a border-radius of *radius* \* `tileWidth/tileHeight`.
+	  a ratio between 0 and 0.5, making tiles round with a border-radius of `radius * [tileWidth|tileHeight]`.

-\* Both *colorDark* and *colorLight* can be a callable function, which will return a color, with *count_of_tiles_per_line*, *row_id*, *column_id* as the arguments, so that you may use different colors in different positions to make a characteristic QRCode.
+\* Both *colorDark* and *colorLight* can be a callable function, which will return a color, with `count_of_tiles_per_line, row_id, column_id` as the arguments, so that you may use different colors in different positions to make a characteristic QRCode.